 Sometimes focusing on what you “can’t” use feels way too overwhelming!
 So before you go, let us encourage you by saying that while it feels like your skin is reacting to everything, there are plenty of ingredients that commonly work well with sensitive skin.
 The key is to keep your routine and your product’s ingredient lists simple.
 Look for:

-• Moisturizers such as hyaluronic acid and mineral oil
+- Moisturizers such as glycerin and hyaluronic acid

 Takeaways